Learn the differences between Class-A and Class-B commercial drivers licenses to find out which training program is the right fit for you.

 The Class A CDL License allows drivers to operate any combination of vehicles with a GVWR of 26,001 or more pounds provided the GVWR of the vehicle(s) being towed is over 10,000 GVWR.
 Vehicles requiring a Class A CDL license are primarily tractor-trailers driving long distances.

-The CDL B license allows drivers to operate vehicles with a GVWR of greater than 26,001 lbs or to haul a trailer of less than 10,000 GVWR.
-Vehicles requiring a Class B license are primarily a straight truck, think of dump truck or flatbed towing.
-The CDL B is offered in automatic or manual.
+The CDL-B license allows drivers to operate vehicles with a GVWR of greater than 26,001 lbs or to haul a trailer of less than 10,000 GVWR.
+Vehicles requiring a Class B license are primarily a straight truck, such as dump trucks or flatbed towing vehicles.
+Students who enroll in the CDL-B course may elect to study either automatic and manual transmission.

 Different types of cargo require different types of CDL endorsements.